camerriman/Glass_Model_and_Mold_Toolkit/README.md

 ## PDFs and Reference Sheets

 The glass reference pages and glass detail page generate printer-ready PDFs directly from the app.
 This avoids browser print layout problems and keeps output consistent for studio use and archiving.

-## Notes for GitHub Publishing

-Before pushing to GitHub, it is worth checking:

-- `.venv/` is ignored
-- `__pycache__/` is ignored
-- local-only test files are ignored
-- large assets in `images/` and `data/` are intentionally included

-If you want, a next pass could add:

-- a `.gitignore`
-- a small `LICENSE`
-- screenshots for the main workflows
-- a shorter public-facing project description for GitHub visitors